Nearest Neighbors for Matrix Estimation Interpreted as Blind Regression for Latent Variable Model: Introduction

 \section{Introduction}

-The problem of matrix completion has received enormous attention in the past decade: Consider an $m \times n$ matrix $A$ of interest.
-Suppose we observe a random subset of the entries of an $m \times n$ matrix $Z$, which is a noisy version of $A$, such that each $(u,i)$-th entry $Z(u,i)$ is a random variable with $\E[Z(u,i)] = A(u,i)$.
-For each $u \in [m]$ and $i \in [n]$, $Z(u,i)$ is observed with probability $p$ and with probability $1-p$ it is not observed, independently of all other entries.
-The goal is to recover matrix $A$ given partial observations from $Z$.
+The problem of matrix completion has received enormous attention in the past decade: consider an $m \times n$ matrix $A$ of interest.
+Suppose we observe a subset of the entries of an $m \times n$ matrix $Z$, which is a noisy version of $A$, such that each $(u,i)$-th entry $Z(u,i)$ is a random variable with $\E[Z(u,i)] = A(u,i)$ for $u \in [m], ~i \in [n]$\footnote{We shall utilize notation $[m] = \{1,\dots m\}$.}.
+The goal of matrix completion is to recover matrix $A$ given partial observations from $Z$.